kyokan/OnomaMenubar/README.md

 # OnomaMenubar

-Displays a menu bar app that lets users route DNS traffic through a local `HNSD` SPV node.
+Displays a menu bar app that lets users route DNS traffic through a local `hnsd` SPV node.
 Here's a screenshot of what you'll get:

 ![screenshot](./docs/screenshot.png)